SpyridoulaZagkou4/ct_superpixel_segmentation/README.md

-This project was based on the Superpixel Sampling Networks (SSN) https://github.com/perrying/ssn-pytorch
+This project was based on the PyTorch implementation of Superpixel Sampling Networks (SSN) https://github.com/perrying/ssn-pytorch

-PyTorch implementation of Superpixel Sampling Networks

 paper: https://arxiv.org/abs/1807.10174